Dave Long (American football)

-David Frank Long (born September 6, 1944) is an American former professional football defensive end in the National Football League (NFL) who played seven seasons for the St. Louis Cardinals and New Orleans Saints.
-Long played college football at the University of Iowa.
-He was drafted in the third round of the 1966 NFL draft with the 43rd overall pick.
+David Frank Long (born September 6, 1944) is an American former professional football player who was a defensive tackle and defensive end in the National Football League (NFL) who played seven seasons for the St. Louis Cardinals and New Orleans Saints.
+Long played college football for the Iowa Hawkeyes, where he was named All-Big Ten as a senior.
+He was selected in the third round of the 1966 NFL draft with the 43rd overall pick, and in the sixth round of the 1966 American Football League draft, 45th overall.